dominiquemongelli/axway-open-docs/content/en/docs/apim_yamles/yamles_packaging_deployment.md

 ## Create an API Gateway initialized with a YAML factory configuration

-`managedomain` is used to create API Gateway instances ([Create an API Gateway instance](/docs/apim_administration/apigtw_admin/makegateway/#create-an-api-gateway-instance)).
+You can use the `managedomain` command to [create API Gateway instances](/docs/apim_administration/apigtw_admin/makegateway/#create-an-api-gateway-instance).
 The first API Gateway in a group is created by default with a XML federated configuration.
 To create an API Gateway instance with a YAML configuration, run the following command:

 ```
 ./managedomain --create_instance --yaml --group TestGroup -n MyGateway
 ```

-{{< alert title="Note">}}`--yaml` has no effect for subsequent API Gateway creation as existing configuration of the group will be used.{{< /alert>}}
+You don't need to use the `--yaml` option to create subsequent API Gateways, as the existing configuration of the group will be used.

 ## Build the deployment package

-After you create a YAML configuration that you wish to deploy to the API Gateway, you must build a deployment package before deploying it.
+After you create a YAML configuration, you must build a deployment package before deploying the YAML configuration to API Gateway.

 The deployment package is a `.tar.gz` file.
 This is the equivalent of the `.fed` file for an XML federated configuration.
-You can use standard tooling to build a `.tar.gz` file that contains the content of the directory of the YAML configuration.
+You can use any standard tooling to build a `.tar.gz` file that contains the content of the directory of the YAML configuration.

 The `.tar.gz` file must have the following structure inside:

 ![YAML deployment package structure](/Images/apim_yamles/yamles_package.png)

 {{< alert title="Note">}}The root directory of the YAML configuration cannot be included in the `.tar.gz` file.{{< /alert>}}

-You can use any tooling to build a standard `.tar.gz` of this format.
-Linux command line tooling and the maven-assembly-plugin are described in more detail below.

 ### Use command line tooling to build the YAML .tar.gz

-You can build a `yaml-config.tar.gz` of the YAML configuration in a directory named `~/yamlconfig` as follows:
+To build a `yaml-config.tar.gz` package for the YAML configuration in a directory named `~/yamlconfig`, follow this example:

 ```
 cd ~/yamlconfig && tar -zcvf ../yaml-config.tar.gz * && cd ~
 ```

-After running the command above, the `yaml-config.tar.gz` file is created in your home directory.
+After running the command, the `yaml-config.tar.gz` file is created in your home directory.

 ### Use maven to build the YAML .tar.gz